Pklong/My-AR/README.md

 ### Description

-MyAR is a project I built to learn more about the Rails ORM, ActiveRecord.
+MyAR is a project I built to learn more about ORM and ActiveRecord.

-Each file in lib/ corresponds to ActiveRecord functionality:
+Each file in lib/ corresponds to a piece of ActiveRecord:

-* sql_object is responsible for the ActiveRecord::Base logic
+* Sql_object represents ActiveRecord::Base
-* searchable handles the packages SQL queries into bite-sized methods, such as ::where
+* Searchable handles the SQL queries, such as ::where
-* associatable handles the relationships between objects in different tables.
-Methods here include belongs_to, has_many and has_one_through
+* Associatable creates ActiveRecord Associations, including belongs_to, has_many and has_one_through

+### To Do

+- [ ] Expand Searchable
+- [ ] Integrate with my rails-lite project